pnkraemer/code-numerically-robust-fixedpoint-smoother/README.md

 ## Experiments

-- [ ] Square-root fixed-point smoother versus a state-augmented square-root Kalman filter
+- [ ] Wall-time and memory on an autoregressive SSM
-- [ ] Square-root fixed-point smoother versus non-square-root fixed-point smoother
+- [ ] Numerical stability for solving a BVP
-- [ ] Parameter-estimation in boundary value problems via probabilistic numerics
+- [ ] Parameter estimation: Estimate the initial location of a car

 ## Using the code